AlternativeFFFF/Alt-F4/_drafts/main.md

 ## Draftsman <author>redruin1</author>

 A couple months ago, I decided that I wanted to try my hand at making a **self-expanding factory** in Factorio.
-After seeing an number of [impressive](https://www.youtube.com/watch?v=xF--1XdcOeM) [examples](https://alt-f4.blog/ALTF4-39/), I was inspired to have a go at the problem.
+After seeing a number of [impressive](https://www.youtube.com/watch?v=xF--1XdcOeM) [examples](https://alt-f4.blog/ALTF4-39/), I was inspired to have a go at the problem.
 I already had an outline of the logic, and how the factory would keep track of itself, as well as lofty ideas on impressive things that I could make it do.
 The only trouble was that I had actually never used combinators before, and I was planning on using them for the actual decision-making.

-That's no problem though, we just create a scrap world, switch to the editor and start playing around!
+That's no problem, though: We just create a scrap world, switch to the editor and start playing around!

 {% include gallery.html items='https://media.alt-f4.blog/ALTF4/61/map_view_of_madness.jpg;death,https://media.alt-f4.blog/ALTF4/61/madness.jpg;additional death;Any attempt to understand the meaningless scribbles of a madman will only result in disappointment and despair.,https://media.alt-f4.blog/ALTF4/61/play_time.jpg;too much playtime;ROOKIE NUMBERS' %}